fractalpixel/ancienttech/README.md

 ## Installation

-Install the [Fabric mod loader](https://www.fabricmc.net/) if you haven't already, copy the redtech jar and the jars of the dependencies to the mod directory of the minecraft install you are running, then (re)start minecraft.
+Install the [Fabric mod loader](https://www.fabricmc.net/) if you haven't already, copy the AncientTech jar and the jars of the dependencies to the mod directory of the minecraft install you are running, then (re)start minecraft.

 ## Usage